Phaneron97/R-workshop/README.md

 ## IDE configuration

-### vsCode (recommended)
+### VS Code (recommended)
 1. Add R extension for VS Code
 2. Add R Debugger for VS Code
 3. Reboot vsCode
-4. Run R in the terminal, then run the following commands to install the R kernel:
+4. Enter "R" in the command prompt (not powershell) to make changes to R, then run the following commands to install the R kernel:
    * `install.packages('IRkernel') # run in any R environment`
    * `IRkernel::installspec() # Required in jupyter notebook`

 ### RStudio
-1. Download RStudio Desktop IDE from link: https://posit.co/download/rstudio-desktop/
+1. Download RStudio via Anaconda Navigator
-2. Install it
+2. Test if everything works by creating a new R file with "Hello world!" code

 ## Installing packages

 ### Windows

-1. Run `R.exe` in terminal
+1. Run `R` in the command prompt
 2. `install.packages("<packagename>")
 3. Click `install`